Skip to main content

 World Economic Outlook • Economic Data

-Our economic data is sourced from the IMF World Economic Outlook Database (October 2025).
+The economic data is sourced from the IMF World Economic Outlook Database (October 2025).
 This includes GDP, inflation, unemployment, government finances, and external balances for IMF member countries from 1980 to 2030 (including IMF staff projections for future years).

 Visit IMF World Economic Outlook